-In May 2014, the FASB issued Accounting Standard Update ("ASU") 2014-09: "Revenue from Contracts with

-Customers (Topic 606)" at the conclusion of a joint effort with the International Accounting Standards Board to create common revenue recognition guidance for U.S. GAAP and international accounting standards.
+In May 2014, the FASB issued Accounting Standard Update ("ASU") 2014-09: "Revenue from Contracts with Customers (Topic 606)" at the conclusion of a joint effort with the International Accounting Standards Board to create common revenue recognition guidance for U.S. GAAP and international accounting standards.
 This framework ensures that entities appropriately reflect the consideration to which they expect to be entitled in exchange for goods and services by allocating transaction price to identified performance obligations and recognizing revenue as performance obligations are satisfied.
-Qualitative and quantitative disclosures are required to enable users of financial statements to understand the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
-The standard is effective for fiscal years beginning after December 15, 2018.
-The University is evaluating the impact this will have on the consolidated financial statements for fiscal year ending June 30, 2020, the first year in which the standard is effective.
+Qualitative and guantitative disclosures are required to enable users of financial statements to understand the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
+The standard is effective for fiscal years beginning after December 15, 2017.
+The University is evaluating the impact this will have on the consolidated financial statements for fiscal year ending June 30, 2019, the first year in which the standard is effective.

-In April 2015, the FASB issued ASU 2015-03: "Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs," which requires all costs incurred to issue debt to be presented in the balance sheet as a direct deduction from the carrying value of the associated debt liability.
-The standard is effective for fiscal years beginning after December 15, 2015.
-The University does not currently expect that the new standard will have a material impact on the consolidated financial statements for fiscal year ending June 30, 2017, the first year in which the standard is effective.
+In April 2015, the FASB issued ASC 2015-03: "Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs," which requires all costs incurred to issue debt to be presented in the consolidated statements of financial position as a direct deduction from the carrying value of the associated debt liability.
+The standard is effective for fiscal years beginning after December 15, 2015, and has been adopted by the University in the current fiscal year.
+As a result of the adoption, Prepaid expenses and other assets and Notes and bonds payable decreased by \$3,272 for fiscal year 2016.